-- 1.2 Background - As the Postal Service continues to automate mail processing, the business need for strict adherence to a standardized tray and sack label has become imperative.
+1.2 Background - As the Postal Service continues to automate mail processing, the business need for strict adherence to a standardized tray and sack label has become imperative.
 Mail processing automation initiatives rely heavily on tray and sack labels to provide necessary mail processing and customer related information.
-Unfortunately, the Postal Service's legacy 10-digit tray and sack barcode label format does not uniquely identify the handling unit.
-The IMTM Tray label is a cross-functional business solution that expands the legacy 10-digit tray and sack label format by adding data elements that will not only continue to support sortation and routing, but also establish a unique identifier on each label.
-The IM TM tray label formats provide unique identification of trays and sacks in addition to identifying the originator of the mail.
-These formats therefore require mailers to use Mailer IDs assigned by the Postal Service, utilize unique identifiers and maintain numeric serialization of these identifiers.
+Unfortunately, the Postal Service's existing10-digit tray and sack barcode label format does not uniquely identify the handling unit.
+The IM Tray Label is a cross-functional business solution that expands the existing 10-digit tray and sack label format by adding data elements that will not only continue to support sortation and routing, but also establish a unique identifier on each label.
 Without the unique identifier, the potential benefits associated with in-transit visibility, manifest reconciliation, and automated mail acceptance are severely diminished.
-The use of the IMTM tray label will allow the Postal Service to more effectively and efficiently manage Postal Service operations. - 1.3 Transition Strategy -This newly defined IM TM tray label program is seen as a long-term strategy, which ideally recommends the adoption of the pure 24-digit IM TM tray label format with a "one-time," network-wide switchover.
-However, the transition from the legacy 10-digit tray and sack barcode label format to the 24-digit IM TM tray label involves two major areas.
+The use of the IM tray label will allow the Postal Service to more effectively and efficiently manage Postal Service operations.

+This newly defined IM label program is seen as a long-term strategy, which recommends the adoption of an entirely new 24-digit IMTL format with a "one-time," network-wide switchover.
+However, the transition from the legacy 10-digit tray and sack barcode label format to the 24-digit IMTL involves two major areas.
 The first area is the conversion of all label production systems.
 The second area is the extensive conversion of all mail acceptance systems and material handling systems that currently scan the tray labels.
-While the Postal Service and mailing community get prepared to begin using the pure 24-digit IM TM tray label, the Postal Service has already implemented an interim label format the transitional 10/24 Intelligent Mail tray label.
-This interim label format will be in use while the migration to the pure 24-digit IM TM tray label format is underway.
-The transitional 10/24-digit IM TM tray label format provides many of the additional data elements (and related benefits) associated with the 24-digit IM TM tray label without changing or negatively impacting standard operating practices.
+The transitional 10/24-digit IMTL format provides many of the additional data elements (and related benefits) associated with the 24-digit IMTL without changing or negatively impacting standard operating practices.